Clemapfel/mousetrap/docs/04_widgets.md

 ```
 \how_to_generate_this_image_end

-Note that `CheckButton::get_active` will only return `true` if the current state is specifically `CheckButtonState::ACTIVE`. `toggled` is emitted whenever the state changes, regardless of which state the `CheckButton` was in.
+Note that `CheckButton::get_is_active` will only return `true` if the current state is specifically `CheckButtonState::ACTIVE`. `toggled` is emitted whenever the state changes, regardless of which state the `CheckButton` was in.

 ---